 Today is never too late to be brand new, Taylor Nation.

 Where do we begin here… It’s 2018 and Taylor Swift just got political on instagram.
-The Blonde With The Sparkly Guitar decided to finally talk about the issues that matter most to her, because although she states that she might agree with everything any of the candidates stand for, she can’t vote for the candidate that is opposed to her own personal values.
+The Blonde With The Sparkly Guitar decided to finally talk about the issues that matter most to her, because although she states that she might not agree with everything any of the candidates stand for, she can’t vote for the candidate that is opposed to her own personal values.
 Although I stated that we’d only get political once, Taylor has put the subject on the table again.
 This is happening.